vadik-el/kansofy-trade/README.md

 - ✅ Future-proof as more platforms adopt MCP
 - ✅ Use with GPT, Gemini, Llama, or any model

 Your document infrastructure shouldn't depend on a single AI vendor.
-Kansofy-Trade ensures it doesn't.
+TradeMCP ensures it doesn't.

 ## 🏗️ The Engine, Not the Brain

-Kansofy-Trade is the **engine** that enables document operations:
+TradeMCP is the **engine** that enables document operations:
 - **Powered by Docling**: IBM Research's document parser (no AI needed)
 - **Deterministic Processing**: Same document = same output every time
 - **MCP Native**: Works with any MCP-compatible client